cuteecactus/CactusPracticeCore/README.md

 ### Required (runtime) – PacketEvents

-ZonePractice uses PacketEvents for packet-level features.
-PacketEvents must be installed as an external plugin, not shaded into ZonePractice.
+CactusPracticeCore uses PacketEvents for packet-level features.
+PacketEvents must be installed as an external plugin, not shaded into CactusPracticeCore.
 **How to install PacketEvents:**

 1. Download a compatible build from: https://github.com/retrooper/packetevents/releases
 2. Stop your server
-3. Place **PacketEvents** and **ZonePractice** into the *plugins/* directory
+3. Place **PacketEvents** and **CactusPracticeCore** into the *plugins/* directory
-4. Start the server and ensure PacketEvents loads before ZonePractice
+4. Start the server and ensure PacketEvents loads before CactusPracticeCore
-   Do **not** bundle PacketEvents inside the ZonePractice jar.
+   Do **not** bundle PacketEvents inside the CactusPracticeCore jar.
 Keeping it external ensures correct load order and compatibility.

 ## Repository Structure